bbauska/UC-Davis-JS-Basics/readme.md

   title="Define and initialize variable" alt="Define and initialize variable." />
 </p>
-Going back to our index file here, I'm just going to add script tags at the bottom of our script here, our HTML script, like so.
-Then I'm going to add var currentImage, and I'm going to set that to a value of 0 initially.
-Then I'm going to have var.
-Then I'm just gonna copy this.
-Again, it doesn't matter if you use single quotes or double quotes.
+Going back to our index file here, I&apos;m just going to add script tags at the bottom of our script here, our HTML script, like so.
+Then I&apos;m going to add var currentImage, and I&apos;m going to set that to a value of 0 initially.
+Then I&apos;m going to have var.
+Then I&apos;m just gonna copy this.
+Again, it doesn&apos;t matter if you use single quotes or double quotes.
 Then the next thing we need are to get some variables.
-Var Container equals document.getElementByID and the ID that we're getting again, is this one, content.
-It's always good to copy and paste so that you don't spell that wrong.
-That's going to get us that element.
+Var Container equals document.getElementByID and the ID that we&apos;re getting again, is this one, content.
+It&apos;s always good to copy and paste so that you don&apos;t spell that wrong.
+That&apos;s going to get us that element.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 552. define container, next, previous buttons (305) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">